sichensong-99/Analysis-Projects/PROJECT: User Churn Analysis.md

 The data set comes from "telecom operator customer data set" in kesci.

 ## Problem
 a.
-Analyze the relationship between user characteristics and churn.
+What's the relationship between user characteristics and churn rate?

 b.
-From the perspective of the overall situation, what are the common characteristics of lost users?
+What are the common characteristics of lost users?

 c.
-Provide recommendations to increase user stickiness and prevent loss.
+How to increase user stickiness and prevent user churn?

 ## Understand Data

-According to the introduction, the data set has 21 fields, a total of 7043 records.
+According to the introduction, the dataset has 21 columns, a total of 7043 records.

 Each record contains the characteristics of each unique customer.
-The project is to find the relationship between characteristics of the first 20 columns and the last column (the customer churn feature).

 ## Clean Data
 #### Import libraries in Python